ushenkodmitry/uno/doc/articles/interop/MSAL.md

 ## Other things

-Follow those DO/NOT in the Wiki:
+Take note of these 'do nots' in the MSAL Wiki:

 <https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/do-not#do-not>

-about exceptions...
+Guidance on handling errors and exceptions:

 <https://docs.microsoft.com/azure/active-directory/develop/msal-handling-exceptions?tabs=dotnet>